North Carolina Court Records

 Are North Carolina Marriage Records Public?

 North Carolina marriage records fall under the umbrella of public records.
 Unlike some US states, North Carolina does not place any restrictions on accessing vital records, such as marriage, birth, or death records.
 The state also has no waiting period.
 Such records become public as soon as they are created.
 Anyone can obtain record copies by submitting a request to the record custodian.
-Depending on where the marriage occurred, this may be the Country Register of Deeds Office or the local Vital Records Office.
+Depending on where the marriage occurred, this may be the County Register of Deeds Office or the local Vital Records Office.
+Individuals may need to contact the County Register of Deeds Office or the local Vital Records Office directly to request marriage records in person, by mail, or online.
+Some offices also provide online search tools that allow users to search for and locate specific marriage records.

 How to Find Marriage Records in North Carolina

 Finding marriage records in North Carolina is a relatively straightforward process.
-Persons interested in obtaining such records can follow several general steps.
+Interested parties can follow the following steps to obtain such records:

 Step 1.
 Identify the Year the Marriage Occurred

 Public marriage records date back to the mid-1700s.
 Depending on when a couple married, marriage records may be maintained by the NC Vital Records office, the county Register of Deeds, or the State Archives of NC.
-Generally, records of marriages that occured over a hundred years ago will likely be maintained by the State Archives, while records filed in the last 100 years can be found with the county Register of Deeds.
+The State Archives will likely maintain records of marriages over a hundred years ago, while records filed in the last 100 years can be found with the county Register of Deeds.
 Although the NC Vital Records office maintains marriage records, the earliest filed entry begins in 1962.

 Step 2.
 Collect Related Information